 Applications must be received by the university no later than February 1.

-All candidates for the M.A. in History with an Emphasis in Museums, Heritage, and Public History must complete the following coursework:
+All candidates for the MA in Museums, Heritage, and Public History must complete the following core courses (20 hours):

 |HIST 6001||Introduction to Public History and Cultural Heritage||3|